KanielDatz/UnWEn-nnUNet/readme.md

 # Welcome to U-nnU-Net!
-# U-nnU-Net stands for Uncertainty measure of nnU-Net
+This respiratory is a part of final project course in Deep Learning 046211

+By Daniel Katz and Natalie Mendelson

+# Overview
 The nnU-Net is widely recognized for its exceptional performance in image segmentation tasks.
 However, one limitation of nnU-Net is the lack of a measure to indicate the possibility of failure or uncertainty, particularly in large-scale image segmentation applications with heterogeneous data.
 To address this issue, this project introduces a novel method to estimate uncertainty in nnU-Net for cardiac MRI scans.
+U-nnU-Net stands for Uncertainty measure of nnU-Net segmentations.
 # What is nnU-Net?
 Image datasets are enormously diverse: image dimensionality (2D, 3D), modalities/input channels (RGB image, CT, MRI, microscopy, ...), image sizes, voxel sizes, class ratio, target structure properties and more change substantially between datasets.